-Nearly half of the typhoid cases in Myanmar occur in children younger than 15 years old.
+Most typhoid cases in Myanmar occur in children younger than 15 years old.

-TYPHOID CASES IN MYANMAR BY AGE (2019)
+TYPHOID CASES IN MYANMAR BY AGE (2021)

 While typhoid is rarely fatal, the recovery is long and difficult.
 The disease takes time, money, and productivity from those infected and their families and is associated with numerous long-term complications.